Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Condition: cracked.
 Gnomon missing

-Comment: Dial must have been originally installed in some window since the photo shows gnomon holes in the glass.
+Comments: Dial must have been originally installed in some window since the photo shows gnomon holes in the glass.
 Therefore, the wire hanging loop must have been added after the dial was removed from its window.
 It sold for 3000 USD at Sothebys.
 Time Museum Inventory #98.
 Sotheby lot #761, Sale # 1103039.
 Dial also appears in a videotape movie and transcript by Hans Behrendt called "Historische Glassonnenuhren" 1990.
+If anybody knows where this dial is located or has more photos, please tell us.

 Videotape Transcript of Dial 150 only: Here